Chart Color Schemes

 Reid's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Mental health issues and arthritis are the most prevalent medical conditions in the area, affecting 11.6% and 8.1% of residents respectively.
-A total of 65.7% of Reid's residents report no medical ailments, compared to 70.8% across Australian Capital Territory.
-As of 2021, 16.5% of Reid's population is aged 65 and over (322 people), which is higher than the 11.4% in Australian Capital Territory.
-Despite this, health outcomes among seniors in Reid are particularly strong, performing better than the general population in various health metrics.
+Mental health issues and arthritis are the most prevalent conditions, affecting 11.6 and 8.1% of residents respectively.
+A total of 65.7% report no medical ailments, compared to 70.8% in Australian Capital Territory.
+Reid has a higher proportion of seniors aged 65 and over at 16.5% (322 people), compared to Australian Capital Territory's 11.4%.
+Health outcomes among seniors are notably strong, outperforming the general population in health metrics.

 Frequently Asked Questions - Health